Employers can contribute to Trump accounts starting in July

 - Account trustees — not employers — are responsible for ensuring that aggregate individual and employer contributions don’t exceed the annual $5,000 limit.

-- A Trump account can be transferred to another individual retirement account (IRA) or to another “eligible retirement plan” starting in the year the beneficiary turns age 18.
+- A Trump account can be transferred to another individual retirement account (IRA) or to another “eligible retirement plan” starting in the year the account beneficiary turns age 18.
 However, employer-sponsored plans can’t accept transfers from accounts that include non-taxable basis.

 Trump account basics